‘Survivor’ Spoilers & Rumors: ‘Edge Of Extinction’ Shakes Things Up With Big New Twist & Unexpected Finalists

 However, there are rumors swirling around online.
 In fact, it seems that there are some commonly some recurring tidbits that fans will want to keep an eye on as Season 38 progresses.

-As is detailed in a thread on Reddit, it seems to be commonly believed that Wendy Diaz will leave pre-merge and will actually quit the show.
+As detailed in a thread on Reddit, it seems to be commonly believed that Wendy Diaz will leave pre-merge and will actually quit the show.
 It seems that this may happen while she’s on Extinction Island.
 There is also speculation that David Wright, one of the four veterans competing, follows a similar path as Wendy or perhaps faces a medical evacuation.

 Survivor Sucks has buzzed over some intel that apparently originated on 4Chan but isn’t fully confirmed.
 Supposedly, production wasn’t all that happy with how Season 38 played out and will go back to the drawing board for the next couple of battles.